 JemezCentral Up-to-Date Fishing Report

-The upper reaches of the East Fork, Rio San Antonio, and Rio Cebolla are ice covered, making for difficult to impossible fishing opportunities.
+The upper reaches of the East Fork, Rio San Antonio, and Rio Cebolla are generally ice-free and, because of lack of snow, will have virtually no run-off.
+This year, fish early and often.

 You can find information about specific Jemez area waters below.
 Also, if you have info to add, please send it to: fishingreport@jemezcentral.com.